Purva117/Geo_viz/README.md

 # Geo Viz

-The File contains visualzation of water body network in parts and whole of India
+Present goal: The File contains a visualization of the water body network in parts and the whole of India.

+Potential future goal: Extend it to the continent and possibly the world.